Triphala Side Effects and Precautions

 Some potential symptoms and side effects of a healing crisis can include headaches, nausea, stomach gas and diarrhea and a generally tired and rundown feeling.

 If you experience anything like this when you start using triphala then realize that there is a good chance it is as a result of your body detoxifying and eliminating trapped wastes.

 With any of these types of symptoms, stop taking triphala for a day or two and then, if you’d like to continue using it, start again at a smaller dose, half is usually a good recommendation.

-Triphala and Medications
+Using Triphala with Medications

-There are no well known drug interactions with triphala in the medical literature but it is best to take medications well away from any cleansing formulas in general.
+There are no well known drug interactions with triphala in the medical literature, but it is best to take medications well away from any cleansing formulas in general.

 For the vast majority of people, triphala powder is a safe and effective detoxifier that can greatly improve your digestion, elimination and health in general.
-The next page will look at how to take it for maximum benefit.
+The next page will look at how to take triphala for maximum benefit.